Bernard Jąder

 Bernard Jąder (born 29 May 1951) is a former international speedway rider from Poland.

 Speedway career

 Jąder was the champion of Poland on two occasions, winning the Polish Individual Speedway Championship in 1978 and 1980.

+Although he did not ride in Britain, he toured the United Kingdom during Poland's 1973 tour when the Poles created significant interest over their fearless riding styles.